Securely Running Services with systemd on Linux

 WantedBy: Ensures it starts in the correct boot target.

-For other services, just adapt the ExecStart
+For other services, just adapt the ExecStart, User, and directory paths accordingly.

 7. Enable and Start the Service